-Second year Politics students enrolled on the module Unity & Diversity in 21st Century America (POPP2005) are eligible to participate in this opportunity.
-The maximum number of places on this opportunity is 15 and the minimum the trip will go ahead with is five.
+Second year Politics, Politics and International Relations, and International Relations students enrolled on Unity and Diversity in 21st Century America (POPP2005) and The American Presidency (POPP3046) are eligible to participate in this opportunity.
+The maximum number of places on this opportunity is 15 and the minimum the trip will go ahead with is 10.
 DMU staff will be accompanying the group.

 DMU students are only eligible to receive one academic-led trip bursary per year.
 Please check our eligibility criteria for further details.